Writing a book is good.

 Writing a book is like spilling the beans about what you know and is probably the highest-and widest-form of content sharing you will ever accomplish.

-There are no YouTube channels or Facebook pages that can supplant the power, quality and knowledge contained in a well-written book on a specific topic.
+There are no Youtube channels or Facebook pages that can supplant the power, quality and knowledge contained in a well-written book on a specific topic.

-I write a lot, on the blog and in other media, I have published several books all bestsellers (link) and I have helped many people publish their successful book.
+I write a lot, on the blog and in other media, have published several books all bestsellers (link) and have helped many people publish their successful book.
 Unlike what I do and am used to doing, some of the works I have personally followed, are novels, but my specialty still remains essays and manuals.

 Some examples are novels such as Francesco Gradozzi's "The Penalist," while others are essays such as Giorgia Sottana and Gabriele Bani's "Io Sono - The Journey of Giorgia Sottana," and again books on LinkedIn by Valentina Vandilli.

-Over time, my expertise on the subject expanded, eventually leading me to comparisons with many experts in the field and eventually to founding my own publishing house that relies solely on online distribution or through digital platforms, and adopts web marketing strategies for launching the title in the market to achieve the greatest possible effect.
+Over time, my expertise on the subject expanded, eventually leading me to comparisons with many experts in the field and eventually to founding my own publishing house that relies solely on online distribution or through digital platforms, and adopts web marketing strategies for launching the title on the market to achieve the greatest possible effect.

 When the book "SEO is Dead" was announced, it caused a lot of buzz just by its cover and title alone.
 With a well-thought-out pre-launch strategy, nearly 2,000 copies were sold before the text was even completed and collected data from all buyers through a marketing funnel that generated an important return.